Santa Rosa Probation Violation Attorney

-Violations of probations can be as serious as any new charge.
-If the court places you on any form of probation and you violate the terms of your probation, you could be brought back to court and could face up to the maximum sentence for the crime for which you are on probation.
-For example, if you are on misdemeanor probation for a DUI and you are accused of violating any term of your probation, you can face up to six months in county jail (the maximum punishment for a DUI).
-In another example, if you are on felony probation for possessing stolen property and violate any term of your probation, you would face up to three years in state prison, even if you do not have a “joint suspended” or execution of sentence suspended.
+Probation violations can be as serious as any new charge.
+If the court places you on any form of probation and you violate the terms of your probation, you could be brought back to court and face up to the maximum sentence for the crime for which you are on probation.
+You may also hear or see the term violation of probation abbreviated as “VOP”.

-Types of probation
+Types of Probation

 Also known as court probation or a conditional sentence, informal probation is most common in misdemeanor cases.
 Almost everyone convicted of a first time DUI will be placed on informal probation.
 On informal probation, you do not have a probation officer supervising you.
 Generally, you do not need to do anything other than obey all laws and court orders, pay the fines and fees, and follow any other directives of the court, such as attending a DUI school.

 Almost all persons convicted of felonies who are granted probation are placed on formal supervised probation.
 If you are convicted of a misdemeanor domestic violence charge, you will be placed on formal probation.
 In other misdemeanor cases that the court considers serious, such as child abuse or neglect and some misdemeanor sex crimes, the court may place you on formal probation.